2022

 |

-Schimmer, F.; Gebhardt, J.; Motsch-Eichmann, N.; Hausmann, J.; Ehrlich, I. The effect of curvature on the low-velocity impact resistance of CF/PEEK laminates Leichtbau Konferenzbeitrag In: 30 Years IVW Anniversary Colloquium, Leibnitz-Institut für Verbundwerkstoffe Kaiserslautern, 2021. @inproceedings{Schimmer2021,
+Schimmer, F.; Gebhardt, J.; Motsch-Eichmann, N.; Hausmann, J.; Ehrlich, I. The effect of curvature on the low-velocity impact resistance of CF/PEEK laminates Leichtbau Proceedings Article In: 30 Years IVW Anniversary Colloquium, Leibnitz-Institut für Verbundwerkstoffe Kaiserslautern, 2021. @inproceedings{Schimmer2021,

 title = {The effect of curvature on the low-velocity impact resistance of CF/PEEK laminates},